713.524.8253, ext 13

 713.524.8253, ext 19

 Chris studied music theory and composition at Capital University in Columbus, OH.
-In addition to his duties as registrar, Chris is an active composer of music for dance and video, and writes about art and culture for a variety of publications.
-He is the author of Freedom of Expression: Interviews with Women in Jazz, which will be published by Texas Tech University Press in 2018, and one of the contributors to the book Punk Ethnography: Artists & Scholars Listen to Sublime Frequencies (Wesleyan University Press).
+In addition to his duties as registrar, Chris is an active composer of music for dance and video, and writes about music, art and culture for Houston CityBook.
+He is the author of Freedom of Expression: Interviews with Women in Jazz, and one of the contributors to the book Punk Ethnography: Artists & Scholars Listen to Sublime Frequencies (Wesleyan University Press).
 Chris is very pleased to be part of such a wonderful and supportive team at The Jung Center of Houston.

 713.524.8253, ext 14